We only collect data to

 Used for the weather: If you enable Niagara's weather widget, we send your location to our server and forward it anonymized (approximated to ~ five km² sized areas) to our weather provider, OpenWeather Ltd. We cache that weather data for performance and economic reasons and return the weather data to your device.
 We don't link the location to your "identity" in any way and even scramble our logging timestamps to prevent the possibility of linking the data through timestamps.

 We're using a tool called Firebase Analytics by Google, which helps us receive crash reports and statistics on how often particular features are being used.
 To give an example, we saw that many users never opened our settings once, probably because they were a bit hidden.
 We now also show them when long-pressing an app, which significantly improved our settings screen open rate.

 The most popular launchers like Nova Launcher, Microsoft Launcher, or Smart Launcher, for example, use Firebase, the same analytics software as we do (according to https://reports.exodus-privacy.eu.org - almost every popular app does that as well).
 They track very similar data as we do - you can read more about what Firebase tracks automatically and why it does that here: https://firebase.google.com/support/privacy.

 That is the data we store on your device.
 For example, Firebase saves an ID, which gets attached to crash reports.
 We can now also see how many devices the app crashes.
 Ten crashes on one device might be caused by an edge case that doesn't go away after restarting the launcher.
 In contrast, ten crashes on ten different devices might be a crash with a higher probability but don't seem to reoccur frequently.
 If you uninstall our app, all of Niagara Launcher's "Cookies" are gone as well.

 We store that and other data securely on our virtual private server hosted by Hetzner Online GmbH in Germany and don't sell any data.
-Only three people in our team have access to the server and the database and can only access it with hardware security keys.
+Only three people on our team have access to the server and the database, which they can only access with hardware security keys.